deepcausality-rs/fluvio-examples/README.md

 2) QuestDB is up and running
 3) Tick data are imported

-run in a dedicated terminal:
+Run in a dedicated terminal:

 ```bash
     make run